NadiaLozovaia/vuetranslate/README.md

 A test project to identify errors when passing tests using vitest.
+You can check the ForTest component and run tests.
+Uncomment useRouter() and run tests again, an error will be "TypeError: $setup.translate is not a function".

 ### Project Setup